 Visual learners need more than just hearing an explanation, they want to see the material.
 This type of learner appreciates a problem being worked out on the board in front of them.

-Vivid illustrations, highlighted flashcards, diagrams, and detailed notes increase the visual learners ability to retain information.
+Engaging videos on high-yield topics, vivid medical images and illustrations, highlighted flashcards, diagrams, and detailed notes increase the visual learner’s ability to retain information.

 Auditory learners are the students who love to listen.
 This learning type benefits from reading their notes aloud or listening to another student read their notes.